Need to talk? Call 1800 882 436.

 Iodine

 Iodine is important for your baby's brain development.
-An iodine supplementation of 150mcg per day is recommended pre-pregnancy, during pregnancy and while breastfeeding.
+An iodine supplement is recommended pre-pregnancy, during pregnancy and while breastfeeding.
+Look for a supplement that contains 150mcg per day.

 Vitamin D